GTM Welcomes Families of Apex Social Group!

 California Rules

-Workers’ Compensation: In California, household employers are required to have workers’ compensation insurance on their homeowner's insurance policy.
-Contact your homeowner's insurance broker for more information, or contact GTM for a quote.
+Workers’ Compensation: In California, household employers are required to have workers’ compensation insurance as part of their homeowner's insurance policy.
+Contact your homeowner's insurance broker for more information, or contact GTM for a workers' compensation quote.

-Domestic Workers’ Bill of Rights: California has special laws that pertain to the employment of domestic workers.
+Domestic Workers’ Bill of Rights: California has special laws governing the employment of domestic workers.
 Read more about The California Domestic Worker Bill of Rights

 Paid Leave Laws: In California, household employers must follow the state’s Paid Family Leave and Paid Sick Leave (Healthy Workplace Healthy Family) laws.
 Additionally, the cities of Los Angeles, San Diego, San Francisco, and West Hollywood have paid leave laws that apply to household employers.